 In the figure above, CMTS transmits a MAP message at t1, and the actual effective time of the MAP message starts from t3.
-The difference between t1 and t3 is a precalculated time interval to allow compensation for the delay of network transmission and signal processing.
-The difference between t3 and t9 is the amount of time prescribed in the MAP message for the CM to transmit data.
+The difference between t1 and t3 is a pre time reserved to compensate the delay of network transmission and signal processing.
+The difference between t3 and t9 is the amount of time taken by the MAP message.

-CM requests bandwidth from CMTS using a request message when it needs to transmit upstream data.
+CM must request a transfer opportunity (transfer bandwidth) from CMTS before transferring upstream data.
+CM must send a request to CMTS to request upstream transmission bandwidth.
+CMTS allocates bandwidth to CM through MAP message.
+CM requests bandwidth from CMTS through request frame to transmit upstream data.
 The request frame format is divided into two types according to the upstream bandwidth request mechanism.

-For CM below DOCSIS 3.0, the bandwidth request mechanism based on a mini-slot is used.
-The feature of this mechanism is to use the number of mini-slots to represent the bandwidth required by CM.
-The CM calculates the bandwidth required by the data to be transmitted in the upstream service flow queue, and converts it into the number of mini-slots required, and send requests to CMTS.
+For CM below DOCSIS 3.0, the bandwidth request mechanism based on mini-slot is used.
+The feature of this mechanism is to use the number of mini-slots to represent the bandwidth required by C M. CM calculates the bandwidth required by the data to be transmitted in the upstream service flow queue, and converts it into the number of mini-slots to send requests to CMTS.
 The format of the request frame used by this request mechanism is as follows: